gustafn/docker-ns/examples/openacs-org/README.md

 In combination with:

-* `SYSTEM_MALLOC` settings in Tcl
+* `SYSTEM_MALLOC` Tcl settings
 * NaviServer/module configuration

-this significantly reduces memory footprint under load.
+this can significantly reduce memory footprint under load.

 ---